ngadiyar93/ngadiyar93.github.io/Random.md

 I have just one name which is my first and given name.
 This is a common practise in some parts of India.
 However, this caused me issues when I came to the US - the Visa folks at the consulate gave me a new name - **FNU Nishanth**

-FNU stands for First Name Unknown and Nishanth is my given name, which falls in my last name field. **So, please don't call me FNU** :confused:
+FNU stands for First Name Unknown and Nishanth is my given name, which falls in my last name field. **So, please don't call me FNU** 😕

 ### Nostalgia
 I spent my childhood in the coastal city of [Mangalore (Mangaluru)](https://en.wikipedia.org/wiki/Mangalore) in the state of Karnataka on the western coast of India.